-Finding out a partner has cheated can rock your world.
-After all, it’s a betrayal of trust that can bring up a wealth of other concerns about your health, your home life and your future.
-People can suddenly experience an array of emotions — sadness, anger, shock and disbelief.
-If your partner cheats, it’s hard to understand why they would do it, but what you decide to do afterward is important.
+Finding out a partner has had an affair can rock your world and be an emotionally devastating experience for you and your family.
+After all, it’s a betrayal of trust that can bring up a wealth of other concerns about your home life, your future and your health.
+In the moment, it makes sense that you might be overcome with emotions: People can suddenly experience an array of feelings after discovering infidelity including sadness, anger, shock and disbelief.
+If your partner cheats, it’s hard to understand why they would do it, what you missed or how it was but what you decide to do afterward is important.

-Here are some expert tips on what to do right after your partner cheats.
+Here are some expert tips on healthy and productive things that you can do right after your partner cheats:

 Take a breath & allow yourself to cry or scream